AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 - Adobe Commerce 2.4.5 or later
 - Commerce instance configured to use [Adobe IMS for authentication services](../getting-started/adobe-ims-config.md)

+### Adobe organization and user account provisioning

+Organization and account provisioning required for the Unified Shell integration is performed by system administrators or developers with access to the root directory of the Commerce application and the Adobe Admin Console.

+- Organization administrators create the organization and provision the user accounts, access permissions, and product entitlements from the [Adobe Admin Console](https://helpx.adobe.com/enterprise/admin-guide.html).

+  When a new user is added to an organization, they receive an invitation with information about their access rights, the organization they have been added to, and a link to sign in.
+See [Organizations in Experience Cloud](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en).

+- Commerce application technical administrators link the Commerce instance to an Adobe organization when they [configure the Adobe IMS integration](../getting-started/adobe-ims-config.md).

+- Administrators with access to the organization from the Adobe Admin console can add and manage user accounts.
+See [Configure Adobe Commerce users in the Admin Console](../getting-started/adobe-ims-config.md#step-4-configure-adobe-commerce-users-in-the-adobe-admin-console).

+After organization and account provisioning is complete, Commerce Admin users have the permissions required to access the Commerce Admin when the Unified Shell integration is enabled.

+>[!IMPORTANT]
+>
+>Role and resource permissions for Commerce Admin user accounts are still managed from the Commerce application.
+Commerce Admin users with the required access can add or update permissions from the Commerce Admin [System menu](../systems/permissions.md).

 ## Onboarding steps